Self-discipline is Self-domination

 This is why people live in dramatic pendulum swings from chaos to excess order and back again.
 Elimination diets lead to impulsive snacking.
 Monk-mode gives way to bacchanals.
 Abstinence generates new sexual fetishes.
 Etc.

 Some of us draconian types can sustain the despotism for our whole lives.
-But there are always consequences (e.g. getting sick or having a multibillion dollar divorce).
+But there are always consequences.

 Similarly there’s a time and place for a wartime CEO.
-But you wouldn’t run a startup forever as a wartime CEO.
+But you wouldn’t run a startup forever like that.
 People would leave.

 So maybe we shouldn’t run our lives like this.
 Maybe there’s a better way.